bltomlin/cinemaRoomManager/README.md

 <br><br>
 In a larger room, the tickets are 10 dollars for the front half of the rows and 8 dollars for the back half.
 Please note that the number of rows can be odd, for example, 9 rows.
 In this case, the first half is the first 4 rows, and the second half is the other 5 rows.
 <br><br>
+When the item Statistics is chosen, your program should print relevant business data.
+<br><br>

 ```
 Enter the number of rows: